libersys/rtp-ogg-opus-examples/README.md

 Shows how to use **OggOpusToRtp** and **RtpOpusToPcm** transform stream classes from **rtp-ogg-opus** module to send and receive Opus streams through RTP.

-OpusPlayer class uses the **OggOpusToRtp** transform stream class to convert to RTP packets the opus stream read from a sample music file, and send them to port 4440.
-The OpusListener class uses **RtpOpusToPcm** to decode these RTP packets, convert them to Linear PCM and play them using node-speaker.
+OpusPlayer class uses the **OggOpusToRtp** transform stream to convert to RTP packets, the opus encoded audio read from a sample music file, and send them to port 4440.
+The OpusListener listens on port 4440, and uses **RtpOpusToPcm** to decode the received RTP packets, convert them to Linear PCM and playback the audio using node-speaker.

 ```
 npm run example1